 Full data notes

 - The June 30 filing-index day is materially incomplete (a handful of administrative filings against thousands on neighboring days); June filing totals are understated until the feed backfills.
-The Q2 recap carries the same caveat at quarter scale.
+Every 2026 month-end whose last calendar day was a weekday shows the same signature, the diagnostic note carries the receipts; the Q2 recap carries the quarter-scale caveat.

 - Volume-leader exclusion: one June listing trades under a reused symbol and is excluded from the leaderboard pending entity verification; its own post carries the verification receipts.